 Alternatively, if you would like to use a terminal application to install Forge, it’s pretty simple.
 Navigate to where you want to install Forge (like a new directory), move the Forge installer there, and invoke:

 java -jar forge-installer.jar --installServer.

-- If you’re using FileZilla, on the Local site (left pane), navigate to the folder that you installed the Forge server to.
+- On the Local site (left pane), navigate to the folder that you installed the Forge server to.
 For example, it may be the folder that you created on your desktop.